im4aLL/roolith-framework/documentation/docs/middleware.md

 # Middleware

-Middleware lets you run checks before a route is executed.
-A middleware receives the [request](/request) and the response and returns a boolean.
-When it returns `false`, the router rejects the request with an "Invalid request" response and the route is never executed.
-The status defaults to `403 Forbidden` and can be customized per middleware with the `$status_code` property.
+Middleware runs a check before a route handler.
+Either it lets the request through or it stops it with a response, in which case the controller never runs.

-## Creating a Middleware
+## Creating one

-Every middleware must extend `Roolith\Route\Middleware` and implement `process()`.
-Generate a new one with the [generator](/generator).

 ```bash
 php roolith generate middleware AuthMiddleware